Xherdan Shaqiri scored all three goals Wednesday to put Switzerland into the second round of the World Cup with a 3-0 victory over Honduras.

-According to FIFA, it was 79 degrees F with the humidity at 88 percent when the match started.
+According to FIFA, it was 26 degrees C (79 degrees F) with the humidity at 88 percent when the match started.
 Referee Nestor Pitana of Argentina made the decision to stop the match in the 39th, and the break lasted for about a minute.
 There was also an official break in the first half of the United States-Portugal match on Sunday.

 The extreme weather had been something Honduras was looking forward to.
 The Central American country has a similar climate, and they often play qualifiers under the same circumstances in an effort to gain an advantage over opposing teams.

-And yet on Wednesday Honduras struggled to create much on the attacking end.
+On Wednesday, Honduras struggled to create much on the attacking end, but did manage several decent attempts in the second half.
 The team's best chance came in the 52nd minute when striker Jerry Bengtson beat Switzerland goalkeeper Diego Benaglio but had his shot cleared off the line by defender Ricardo Rodriguez.

 A few minutes later, Honduras screamed for a penalty after substitute Jerry Palacios went down in the area with Switzerland defender Johan Djourou on his back, but Pitana decided otherwise.

 Switzerland and Honduras played each other at the World Cup in South Africa exactly four years ago, on June 25, 2010, but that match ended in a 0-0 draw and both teams were eliminated.